Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 And then the control app lit up green.
 They were connected.
 To Earth, to Gao, to Folctha, Armstrong, even to *Akyawentuo* with approval.
 The whole of known space was at Austin’s fingertips.

 And there were deliveries already waiting, lined up in a freight yard somewhere.
 Three one-way shipments, already bought and paid for.
-He picked the first one, tapped “accept:” the array buzzed and fizzed some more…told him it’d be delivered in two hours.
+He picked the first one, tapped "accept:" the array buzzed and fizzed some more…told him it’d be delivered in two hours.

 He went to help Lauren with the brush cutting.